-After the orange paint has mostly dried, attach the eyes, nose and mouth to your painted plate using the gluestick.
+After the orange paint has mostly dried, attach the eyes, nose, and mouth to your painted plate using a gluestick.

 3. The Finishing Touches

-One of the things I love best about this project is that you can do it year after year with your littles.
+One of the things I love best about this project is that you can do it year after year with your kids.

 We first did this activity when my daughter was two years old.
-We recently did it again this year, now that she’s three.
-It was so fun for me to see how much she had grown in her art skills over the past year.
+We did it again the next year when she was three.
+It was so fun for me to see how much she had grown in her art skills over that one year.

 Have you made this easy pumpkin plate craft?
 What other Halloween crafts have you tried with your toddlers?